This Woman Shared the Most Relatable Before-and-After Post About Being Stuck at a Weight Loss Plateau

 RELATED: Best Superfoods for Weight Loss

-“I’ve pretty much maintained my weight for over a year,” she captioned a post of her side-by-side images.
+“I’ve pretty much maintained my weight for over a year,” she captioned a post of her side-by-side images, which she also featured on her new fitness account @sierramiller_fit.
 “I’ve felt like a disappointment for not reaching a 100 lb loss.
 It’s hard to feel like you’re doing everything right, eating all of the right things, working out AT LEAST 4-5 times a week and yet still, the scale won’t budge.”

 But Miller didn't throw in the towel.
 Despite her struggle, she made a conscious decision to look at the upside of her weight loss efforts.
 Instead of dwelling on the number on the scale, she opened up about her gratitude.